+Page 150 'Red' risk status.
+Internal Council Gove issues for 2019/20 rnance Risk Mitigation (C29) susta Defining outcomes in to inable economic, socia onmental benefits. # , review of the current set of Well-Being Objectives. • Reflect within provisions made in the Medium Term ii) Strategic Issues from the 2019/20 Council Plan

+ANNUAL GOVERNANCE STATEMENT

+Mitigation

+Debt levels will rise if tenants are unable to afford to pay their rent or council tax.

+- Council will not recover income to offset costs. - Tenants will fall into more categories of debt. - Potential rise in homelessness presentations. - Early intervention for tenants claiming Universal Credit to tackle rent arrears and encourage payment of rent. - Avoid new or escalating arrears to ensure that homelessness is prevented where possible.

+Demand outstrips supply for residential and nursing home care bed availability.

+- Lack of residential and nursing home care bed availability leading to more hospital stays. - Increased stress on carers.

+Risk

-i) Internal Council Governantissues for 2019/20 Risk Mitigation (C29) Defining outcomes in terms sustainable economic, social environmental benefits. # Expectations of delivery in accordance with the Future Generations and Wellbeing Act have been raised.
-Service planning does not take into account service user's needs in the future.
-Legal and or judicial challenges. review of the current set of Well-Being Objectives.Reflect within provisions made in the Medium Term ii) Strategic Issues from the 2019/20 Council Plan Risk Mitigation Supportive Council Debt levels will rise if tenants are unable to afford to pay their rent or council tax.
-Council will not recover income to offset costs.
-Tenants will fall into more categories of debt.
-Potential rise in homelessness presentations.
-Early intervention for tenants claiming Universal Credit to tackle rent arrears and encourage payment of rent.
-Avoid new or escalating arrears to ensure that homelessness is prevented where possible.
-Supportive Council Demand outstrips supply for residential and nursing home care bed availability.
-Lack of residential and nursing home care bed availability leading to more hospital stays.
-Increased stress on carers.
-Primary care resources stretched further .
-Expansion of Marleyfield to support the medium term development of the nursing sector is ongoing.
-Re-phasing of Integrated Care Fund capital to fit in with the Council's capital programme has been agreed by Welsh Government.
-Other active workstreams, including the development of resources to support the sector, diagnostic reviews for providers and Care Conferences.
-Supportive Council Homelessness will remain a growing area of demand due to the current economic climate.
-Lack of suitable, settled accommodation for those on welfare benefits has caused delays in being able to achieve positive outcomes for customers.
-We have been awarded in year funding to assist with additional measures to develop Landlord incentives within the private rented sector and a strategic partnership with HAWs commenced in May 2019.
-The emergency beds provision is in place and is proving to be in demand.
-Recruitment of an Outreach Worker in post, employed through Clwyd Alyn, who follows up on street homeless and individuals who attend the emergency bed provision.
-Supportive Council Insufficient supply and escalating cost of placements for children with complex needs.
+• Primary care resources stretched further .

+- Expansion of Marleyfield to support the medium term development of the nursing sector is ongoing. - Re-phasing of Integrated Care Fund capital to fit in with the Council's capital programme has been agreed by Welsh Government. - Other active workstreams, including the development of resources to support the sector, diagnostic reviews for providers and Care Conferences.

+Homelessness will remain a growing area of demand due to the current economic climate.

+- Lack of suitable, settled accommodation for those on welfare benefits has caused delays in being able to achieve positive outcomes for customers. - We have been awarded in year funding to assist with additional measures to develop Landlord incentives within the private rented sector and a strategic partnership with HAWs commenced in May 2019. - The emergency beds provision is in place and is proving to be in demand. - Recruitment of an Outreach Worker in post, employed through Clwyd Alyn, who follows up on street homeless and individuals who attend the emergency bed provision.

+Insufficient supply and escalating cost of placements for children with complex needs.

 Increasingly difficult to secure appropriate placements for children with complex needs within budget constraints.

-Supporting resilient families through the Early Help Hub.
-Targeted support to families on the edge of care.
-Combat exploitation through the Strategic and Operational MET (Missing, Exploitation, Trafficking) group.
-Policies and models to attract new foster carers and expand the type of placements offered.
-Working with local providers to reshape the residential market.
-Maximising local housing options.
+- Supporting resilient families through the Early Help Hub. - Targeted support to families on the edge of care. - Combat exploitation through the Strategic and Operational MET (Missing, Exploitation, Trafficking) group. - Policies and models to attract new foster carers and expand the type of placements offered. - Working with local providers to reshape the residential market - Maximising local housing options.

+age 151